 - The SWT Commission shall set the General Fund balance to represent 25-35% of the current year operating budget.
-The fund balance exceeds this range by approximately 5% at December 31, 2016.
-However, with the 2017 RAMVST allocation from the MC, the fund balance is projected to drop to 25% by the end of 2017. - A debt service fund balance of \$310,313 as stated on the Balance Sheet is dedicated to retirement of the Refunding Certificates of Participation for the SouthWest Village construction, the Energy Savings lease purchase financing, and the 2015 Certificates of Participation. - Intergovernmental revenue or local funds will be used to pay the debt service on the current outstanding balance of \$870,000 for the above stated COP. - The Commission issued \$1,000,000 in energy savings debt in 2013 that will be repaid from future energy savings.
-A separate debt service fund has been set up to account for the repayment of the remaining debt outstanding which totals \$799,087. - The lease purchase financing for the Eden Prairie garage is expected to be repaid with local, regional and federal funds.
-A separate debt service fund was set up to account for the repayment of the remaining debt outstanding which totals \$1.997.953.
+The fund balance is equal to 31% of the 2017 actual expenditures at December 31, 2017. - A debt service fund balance of \$310,672 as stated on the Balance Sheet is dedicated to retirement of the Refunding Certificates of Participation for the SouthWest Village construction, the Energy Savings lease purchase financing and the 2015 Certificates of Participation. - Intergovernmental revenue or local funds will be used to pay the debt service on the current outstanding balance of \$785,000 for the above stated COP. - The Commission issued \$1,000,000 in energy savings debt in 2013 that will be repaid from future energy savings.
+A separate debt service fund has been set up to account for the repayment of the remaining debt outstanding which totals \$738,373. - The lease purchase financing for the Eden Prairie garage is expected to be repaid with local, regional and federal funds.
+A separate debt service fund was set up to account for the repayment of the remaining debt outstanding which totals \$1,783,806.